- Location: Blackpool, UK

 - Nearest International Airport: Blackpool Airport

 Imagine the thrill of falling free from a height of above 100 ft, or sailing through the elements in a landscape that appears straight out of the pages of Nordic legends.
 These are some of the many experiences you can expect during your visit to the Pleasure Beach in Blackpool.
-The Pleasure Beach, Blackpool, over the years has developed as the leading amusement park in UK.
+The Pleasure Beach, Blackpool, over the years has developed as the leading amusement park in the UK.
 Home to the highest roller coaster in Europe, the amusement park has a range of rides that simply innumerable, along with plenty of shows and casinos.
 This is the place where the adults become children, and children become their true selves — innocent and joyous.

 History of Pleasure Beach, Blackpool

-The Pleasure Beach is an exclusively family owned and family maintained park.
+The Pleasure Beach is an exclusive family-owned and family maintained park.
 Originally, it was founded in 1896 by William George Bean, who wanted to create an American style amusement park in Britain, influenced largely by his New York days as an advertising man.
 After his death, the ownership passed on to his daughter Doris and her husband Leonard Thompson.
 From then on, the ownership of the park lies in the hands of the Thompson family exclusively.
 The remaining members of the Outhwaite family sold their shares of the park.
 The park was moved to its present position in 1923.
 The managerial board, as much as the ownership, continue to lay exclusively with the Thompson family.

 Of the numerous rides that are available in the park, some have attained nearly iconic status.
-Some of the most popular rides are not only considered to be the best of their kinds in the UK and the world, but often as the only of their kinds in Europe.
-Some of the most well known rides in Pleasure Beach include:
+Some of the most popular rides are not only considered to be the best of their kinds in the UK and the world but often as the only of their kinds in Europe.
+Some of the most well-known rides in Pleasure Beach include:

 Valhalla: The world’s biggest dark ride.
 Passengers have to brave the elements as they make this absolutely thrilling indoor ride.
 Opened in 2000, with an investment of 15 million pounds, this ride became an instant hit.

 Bling Lift: Another great lift added in the new millennium.
-It carries passengers to about 100 feet above ground, give them a spin through the air and then bring them down.
+It carries passengers to about 100 feet above the ground, give them a spin through the air and then bring them down.
 The entire thing is done at a speed of over 60 mph.